teateatea/heartbreaker/Character Creation/1) Creating a New Character.md

 - ***[[OSE - 01-02 - Ability Scores - 2020-07-20.pdf|Ability Score Bonuses PDF]]***

-*(Each Ability score gives a Bonus to other attributes, such as CON improving HP.
-Go around the sheet and fill in the relevant boxes now.)*<!-- #Revisit -->
+*Each Ability score gives a Bonus to other attributes, such as CON improving your Max HP.
+Use the second boxes to note your Bonuses now, as well as all the relevant attributes affected by those Bonuses.*

 ___
 # The Path You Have Taken
 ### 3. Choose a Class
 Your Character's Class describes their role in the adventuring party.
 Select one of the available **[[home#Classes|Classes.]]**

-You will need the **Class Level Progression** table for this step of Character creation.
+For this step, you will need the **Level Progression** table from your Class page.

 ##### ***a) Note Level & Experience Points (XP)***
 New Characters begin play at 1st Level, with 0 Experience Points (XP).
 Note the XP required for the next Level too.